Children’s health

 The clinic’s nurse monitors children’s development, vaccinates them and provides information about healthy nutrition.
 The nurse also visits a child’s home soon after birth.

-Children are given their personal child health clinic card (neuvolakortti) at these clinics.
+Children are given their personal child health clinic card at the clinic.
 Always take the card along when you visit a child health clinic.
 The nurse will enter your child’s health information and vaccinations on it.
-Some cities use an electronic clinic card.
+The child health clinic card can also be electronic.

-When you move to or from Finland, you should contact the child health clinic of your new municipality of residence.
+When you move to Finland or from one municipality to another in Finland, you should contact the child health clinic of your new municipality of residence.
 This way you can ensure that your child receives an invitation to the clinic on time.

 Every school has a doctor and a nurse assigned to it.
 The nurse checks the children’s health at school.
 The nurse is at the school on certain days of the week.
 Pupils can go and see the nurse themselves if they have a problem.
 If an accident occurs at school, the child involved will be given first aid.
 The website of the Ministry of Social Affairs and Health (Sosiaali- ja terveysministeriö) provides information about school health care.